jfasch/jfasch-home/trainings/material/soup/cxx11/smart-pointers/unique-ptr/topic.rst

      <https://en.cppreference.com/w/cpp/memory/make_unique>`__

-* *Unique* resource ownership: only one pointer object is responsible for deleting the referenced object
+* *Unique* resource ownership: only one pointer object is responsible for deallocation of the referenced object
 * No simple pointer *copy* allowed

   * |longrightarrow| would create second reference

-* Explicit ownership transfer needed
+* Explicit ownership transfer needed |longrightarrow| *Move-only*
-* Only implicit when compiler can prove that no harm is done
+* Implicit ownership transfer only when compiler can prove that no harm is done
 * ``unique_ptr`` is only one (though important) user of a new language
-  feature:
-  :doc:`/trainings/material/soup/cxx11/move/index`
+  feature: :doc:`/trainings/material/soup/cxx11/move/index`

 Creating ``std::unique_ptr`` Instances
 --------------------------------------